delivops/terraform-ec2-sqs-worker-asg/README.md

   --desired-capacity <N> --honor-cooldown
 ```

-The ASG will scale in automatically when the queue has been empty for the
+The ASG will scale down to zero automatically when the queue has been empty for the
 configured period (default 15 minutes).

 Set `enable_gpu` to `true` and choose a GPU instance type if the workload